Why Swimming Pools Turn Green, Brown, or Black After Adding Chlorine Shock

 The final option and the most tiresome method of dealing with metals in a swimming pool water is using chemicals.
 Besides being tiresome, these chemicals may be a little expensive and might need extra care to avoid more problems.
 That is why using them should not be an option if you can super-filter your pool water beforehand using a pre-filter.

 Here are few chemicals you can use to treat your pool water to avoid staining pool parts and discoloring your water.
-The first chemical I will recommend is the one that absorbs metals from pool water, and the second one suspends/holds heavy metals in a solution.
+The first chemical I will recommend is the one that absorbs metals from pool water and is placed at the skimmer basket or pump basket, and the second one suspends/holds heavy metals in a solution, and last one removes fresh metal through the filter.

 A. CuLator Ultra PowerPak 4.0